BrianCREST/hello-brain/documentation.md

 	[butMIMEDate days=1&hours=2]<br>
 	[butMIMEDate expiredate=6/15/2020&expiretime=15:45]<br>

-	Results:
+	Results	(On a server in the Pacific time zone at 10:30am on November 14, 2017):
-	*On a server in the Pacific time zone at 10:30am on November 14, 2017* Tue, 14 Nov 2017 18:30:37 GMT
+	Tue, 14 Nov 2017 18:30:37 GMT
 	Wed, 15 Nov 2017 20:30:37 GMT
 	Mon, 15 Jun 2020 23:45:00 GMT